 June 19, 1906 - During a thunderstorm on this Tuesday morning, a negro man and mule were killed and three negro women were severely shocked by lightning on the David Watts plantation in Wilcox County.
 The “unfortunate people sought shelter from the storm under a tree in the field where they were at work.
 Lightning struck the tree, killing the man and mule outright and rendering the women unconscious.”

 June 19, 1906 – German SS officer Walter Rauff was born in Köthen, Germany.

 June 19, 1910 - The real Karl Ruprecht, the basis for the fictional Col. Karl Ruprecht Kroenen in “Hellboy,” was born in Gratkorn.
 He grew up to become an Austrian Nazi official and folklorist.
 He studied German and English philology and folklore at the University of Graz, then at the University of Vienna, and then from 1934 on at the University of Königsberg.

 June 19, 1916 - J. Daniels of the Tunnel Springs Turpentine Co. was a business visitor to Monroeville on this Monday.

-June 19, 1917 - Miss Mittie Harris was expected to give a recital at the Camden Grammar School Auditorium on this Tuesday evening at 8:30 p.m.
-She planned to present the dramatic reading, “All of a Sudden, Peg.”
+June 19, 1917 - Miss Mittie Harris gave a recital at the Camden Grammar School Auditorium on this Tuesday evening at 8:30 p.m.
+She presented the dramatic reading, “All of a Sudden, Peg.”
 Admission was 25 cents.
 Harris was a gifted elocutionist and an enjoyable evening was assured.
 The program was interspersed with piano solos.